US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

       value: sadaprmce123
     ```

+    Copy these values.
+You'll need them to configure your Dapr services.

 1. Run the following command to get the AKS credentials for your cluster.

     ```shell
     az aks get-credentials --name "<aksname>" --resource-group "<resource-group-name>"
     ```

+    > [!NOTE]
+    > The `az aks get-credentials` command retrieves access credentials for an AKS cluster.
+It merges the credentials into your local kubeconfig file.

-    Verify your "target" cluster is set correctly.
+1. Verify your "target" cluster is set correctly.

     ```shell
     kubectl config get-contexts